Git Quick Start Guide

 remote: The project you were looking for could not be found.

-After ensuring that the server connection is normal and SSH Key is fine, you can resolve this with the methods below.
+After confirming that the server connectivity is normal and the SSH Key has no issues, you can solve it using the following method.

-The issue may arise because another Git account was previously used on this computer, and passwords were saved in the computer settings.
-When requesting the remote repository, the saved password account will be used by default, and if the request account lacks access to the repository, this error will occur.
+The reason for this issue is that another Git account has previously used this computer, and passwords were saved.
+When requesting the remote repository, it defaults to using the saved account, and if that account does not have access permissions, an error will occur.

-Thus, the solution is to delete unnecessary credentials in the control panel:
+The solution is to delete the extra credentials from the control panel:

-After this, relaunch the Clone or pull, and you will be prompted to enter the git account and password again.
+After that, when you re-clone or pull, you will be prompted to enter your Git account and password.

 Export Diff Files

-Sometimes, we need to know which files have been updated between two versions without wanting to see the specific changes.
-You can use the git diff command as follows:
+Sometimes you need to know which files have been updated between two versions without wanting to know the detailed changes.
+You can use the git diff command in this way:

 1